Emil Lewis Holmdahl: Magonist Revolt and spy mission

 Holmdahl was dragged 10 miles through the desert and taken to the town of Rosamorada.
 Holmdahl was badly treated by his captors and was badly beaten and strangled before being taken to a prison cell.
 That same night a Díaz agent arrived, accompanied by a priest, presented Holmdahl with a written confession and was ordered to sign.
 When Holmdahl refused to do so he received stinging slaps to the face.
-The priest asked Holmdahl what his religion was and Holmdahl responded “I have none and you can go to hell”.
-When the priest made his way to return outside the cell, Holmdah, whose feet were not tied, kicked the priest in the stomach.
+The priest asked Holmdahl what his religion was and Holmdahl responded "I have none and you can go to hell."
+When the priest made his way to return outside the cell, Holmdahl, whose feet were not tied, kicked the priest in the stomach.
 For this act of immense courage Holmdahl would be knocked out with a rifle slammed against his head.

 Holmdahl was awoken several hours later by a friendly guard who told him if he signed they would have shot him.
 In the early hours of the next morning, the guard untied Holmdahl and the two sneaked out of the jail where they stole horses and fled to the mountains.
-Holmdahl ran across a group of laborers repairing a bridge, where he borrowed a gun, flour, and sugar from the American Foreman before retreating back to the mountains.
+Holmdahl ran across a group of laborers repairing a bridge, where he borrowed a gun, flour, and sugar from the American foreman before retreating back to the mountains.

 Sonoran Rural Police and Border War

-Upon returning back from the mountains, Holmdahl had somehow managed to receive a commission as a Captain in the Sonoran Rural Police by the infamous "Iron fist of Porfirio Díaz", Colonel Emilio Kosterlitzky.
+Upon returning back from the mountains, Holmdahl had somehow managed to receive a commission as a captain in the Sonoran Rural Police by the infamous "Iron fist of Porfirio Díaz", Colonel Emilio Kosterlitzky.
 Holmdahl was probably commissioned to report on illegal rebel activity and to disrupt rebel meetings.
 Despite this, Holmdahl was acting as a double agent against the Diaz regime from the beginning, a very dangerous game for a man as powerful as Kosterlitzky.
 Holmdahl would likely participate in the ongoing Border War with Mexico, with Holmdahl acting as a security agent on the side of the American Railroad companies.